THE SIKH TIMES

 November 11, 1991 Director General of Police (D.G.P.), K.P.S.
 Gill, is transferred back to Punjab as D.G.P.

-February, 1992 Beant Singh of the Congress party become chief minister of Punjab following elections boycotted by the Akali parties.
+February, 1992 Beant Singh of the Congress party becomes chief minister of Punjab following elections boycotted by the Akali parties.

 May 27, 1992 M.L.
-Manchanda, director of the All India Radio (A.I.R.) station in Patiala, Punjab, was abducted by members of the militant organization Babbar Khalsa.
-They demanded that electronic media adhere to a code of conduct, which included broadcasting in the local language of Punjabi rather than Hindi.
-Negotiations for Manchanda's release broke down after the government failed to meet the deadline set for complying with Babbar Khalsa's demands.
-Manchanda's children appealed to the militants in vain.
-On May 27, the militants beheaded the journalist and put his severed head on display at a chowk in Patiala.
+Manchanda, director of the All India Radio (A.I.R.) station in Patiala, Punjab, is abducted by members of the militant organization Babbar Khalsa.
+They demand that electronic media adhere to a code of conduct, which includes broadcasting in the local language of Punjabi rather than Hindi.
+Negotiations for Manchanda's release break down after the government fails to meet the deadline set for complying with Babbar Khalsa's demands.
+Manchanda's children appeal to the militants in vain.
+On May 27, the militants behead the journalist and put his severed head on display at a chowk in Patiala.

 May 27, 1992 Gurdial Singh Babbar, a Babbar Khalsa International (B.K.I.) leader, is "killed in an encounter with security forces at village Rataul in Tarn Taran."
 (Faultlines, May 1999, vol. 1.1, p.
 65, New Delhi: Institute of Conflict Management.)